Do you have to live in Los Angeles to get a JFLA interest-free loan?

 So what’s the catch?

-Since we do not require collateral to get a loan and we are not going to penalize you by charging huge amounts of interest upon repayment, we have a different standard.
+Since we do not require collateral to get a loan and we are not going to penalize you by charging interest upon repayment or fees for service.

 Our standard is a relationship: We believe in you and the people who agree to be your guarantors, they believe in you too.
-Having said that, we need to meet you.
-That is it.
+Having said that, we need to have a virtual meeting.

 Do borrowers take the money and run?